ritaturk/xenko-docs/GUIDELINES.md

 Note that current styling will be improved.

+## <a name="PlatformRemarks"> Platform Specific Remarks

+Whenever there are explanations or remarks that are specific to a given platform, you should use the following formatting style to show the reader that the section can be skipped depending on the targeted platform.

+TODO Virgile styling Android/iOS + example

 ## <a name="Notices"> Notices

+Whenever your page is missing some key information or is out-of-date, you should
+add a notice at the top of the page to inform the reader.

-TODO Pierre Explanations
+TODO Pierre Detailled Explanations

 TODO Virgile styling

-## <a name="PlatformNotices"> Platform Notices

-When there are explanations, notices or remarks that are specific to a given platform, you should use the following formatting style to show the reader that the section can be skipped depending on the targeted platform.

-TODO Virgile styling Android/iOS + example

 ## <a name="Media"> Media